Spectrum Imaging

 1. Acquire and assign a Survey image.

-2. Enable the Spot button the Scan palette.
+2. Enable the Spot button in the Scan palette.

 1. Start a continuous acquisition from the spectrometer(s) of interest using the View button of the respective Spectral Acquisition palette – The spectrum acquisition will appear in a new line plot image display.